hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/README.md

     """Tests if TinyWorld can handle exceptions during simulation.""" with pytest.raises(Exception) as excinfo:  # Using pytest.raises
         # Replace with your actual code that may raise an exception
-        # For demonstration purposes, assume a specific error
+        # For demonStartion purposes, assume a specific error
         raise ValueError("Simulation failed.")
     assert "Simulation failed" in str(excinfo.value)